-• Ensure universal geographical coverage of teacher training opportunities by adding a third phase to the Initial Teacher Training (ITT) market review accreditation process to allow for "near miss" providers to achieve accreditation.
-One of the immediate and direct impacts of the ITT market review and resulting accreditation process was the loss of universal coverage of accredited providers.
-This is now directly compounding the teacher recruitment shortage in specific areas.
+Ensure universal geographical coverage of teacher training opportunities is maintained by adding an additional phase to the Initial Teacher Training (ITT) market review accreditation process to allow for "near miss" providers to achieve accreditation.
+Following the controversial and poorly timed re-accreditation process, twelve HEIs who in total were educating 16% of all trainees in 2022/23, lost their accreditation.
+The alternative process of being accredited by a partner institution is bureaucratic and unsustainably costly and there is a risk of compounding the teacher recruitment shortage in specific areas if training cold spots emerge as a result.